 How to Set Up SSH Keys on Debian 9

-Secure Shell (SSH) is a cryptographic network protocol used for secure connection between a client and a server and supports various authentication mechanisms.
+Secure Shell (SSH) is a cryptographic network protocol used for a secure connection between a client and a server and supports various authentication mechanisms.

 The two most popular mechanisms are passwords based authentication and public key based authentication.
 Using SSH keys is more secure and convenient than traditional password authentication.

 In this tutorial, we will describe how to generate SSH keys on Debian 9 systems.
 We will also show you how to set up an SSH key-based authentication and connect to your remote Linux servers without entering a password.

 Creating SSH keys on Debian